Welcome to the Wrapped In Jamie CAL. I am soooo excited to share this Crochet Along with you.

 The stitch count for each side is always odd.

-Size will depend on your choice of yarn.
+The size of your finished project will depend on your choice of yarn.
 I have used three different types of yarn as specified below, which gives me a variety of not only size, but also different looks and feels.

 Standard squares without the optional border are: